HenestrosaDev/ios-interview-questions/README.md

   - Built-in support for sharing recorded videos via social media, messaging apps, and more
   <br>

-  Overall, ReplayKit is a useful tool for developers who want to give their users an easy way to share their app experiences with others, or for those who want to incorporate gameplay or app demo videos into their marketing efforts.
+  In short, ReplayKit is a useful tool for developers who want to give their users an easy way to share their app experiences with others, or for those who want to incorporate gameplay or app demo videos into their marketing efforts.
   </details>

 - 🟧 [When might you use `NSSortDescriptor`?](https://www.hackingwithswift.com/interview-questions/when-might-you-use-nssortdescriptor)